bruceravel/demeter/documentation/Artemis/gds.rst

 Creating parameters from math expressions on the path page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Parameters can be created from the `path page <path/index.html>`__.
-When
+Parameters can be created from the `path page
-you right click on a word in a math expression for the one of the `path
+<path/index.html>`__.
+When you :mark:`rightclick,.` right click on a
+word in a math expression for the one of the `path parameters
-parameters <path/mathexp.html>`__, a menu pops up which allows you to
+<path/mathexp.html>`__, a menu pops up which allows you to set the
-set the word you clicked upon as GDS parameter.
+word you :mark:`rightclick,.` clicked upon as GDS parameter.

 .. _fig-gdspath:
 .. figure:: ../_images/gds_path.png
    :target: _images/gds_path.png
    :align: center

-   Creating GDS parameters by right clicking on a math expression on the
+   Creating GDS parameters by :mark:`rightclick,.` right clicking on
-   Path page.
+   a math expression on the Path page.

-If you have not yet defined the word you click on, then the GDS window
+If you have not yet defined the word you :mark:`rightclick,.` right
-will appear on screen, and the parameter will be inserted into the GDS
+click on, then the GDS window will appear on screen, and the parameter
-table as the type of parameter selected from the menu.
+will be inserted into the GDS table as the type of parameter selected
+from the menu.

 If the word has already been defined, then its type will be changed to
 the type you select from the menu.